coandco/TSSSF-Frontend/README.md

 ## Forking
 You are welcome to fork the project and run your own instance in terms with the LICENSE.

-It would be nice if improvements are feed back into the main project with Pull requests but it is not necessary to do so.
+It would be nice if improvements are fed back into the main project with pull requests but it is not necessary to do so.

 ##Misc